bbauska/zombiePolitics/README.md

 cell phones, iPods, food, school supplies, and other personal items.
 Even students with very good reasons to carry a cell phone were given no exemption.
 A young girl with a pacemak­ er told an ofBcer that she needed her cell phone in case of a medical emergencjg but the phone was seized nonetheless.
-When a student wandered out of line, officers screamed, “Get the fixck back in line!"
-When a school counselor asked the officers to refrain from cursing, one officeggetorted, “I can do and say whatever I want,” and continued, with her colleagues, to curse.
+When a student wandered out of line, officers screamed, "Get the fixck back in line!"
+When a school counselor asked the officers to refrain from cursing, one officeggetorted, "I can do and say whatever I want," and continued, with her colleagues, to curse.</p>

-Many students in New York City have claimed that the police are often disrespect­ iirl and verbally abusive, stating that “police curse at them, scream at them, treat them like criminals, and are on ‘power trips.’ . . .At Martin Luther King _lr.
+<p>Many students in New York City have claimed that the police are often disrespect­
+iirl and verbally abusive, stating that "police curse at them, scream at them, treat them like criminals, and are on ‘power trips.’ . . .At Martin Luther King _lr.
 High School, one student reported, SSAs refer to students as ‘baby Rikers,’ implying that they are convicts-in-waiting.
-At Louis D. Brandeis High School, SSAs degrade students with comments like, ‘That girl has no ass.’”14 In some cases, students with severe health problems had their phones taken away and, when they protested, were either arrested or assaulted.
-Mukherjee reports that “A school aide at Paul Robeson High School witnessed a Sergeant yell at, push, and then physically assault a child who would not turn over his cell phone.
-The Sergeant hit the child in the jaw, wrestled him to the ground, handcuffed him, removed him from school premises, and con­ fined him at the local precinct.”15 There have also been cases of teachers and administrators being verbally abused, assaulted, and arrested while to pro­ tect students from overzealous security personnel or police officers.
+At Louis D. Brandeis High School, SSAs degrade students with comments like, ‘That girl has no ass.’"14 In some cases, students with severe health problems had their phones taken away and, when they protested, were either arrested or assaulted.
+Mukherjee reports that "A school aide at Paul Robeson High School witnessed a Sergeant yell at, push, and then physically assault a child who would not turn over his cell phone.
+The Sergeant hit the child in the jaw, wrestled him to the ground, handcuffed him, removed him from school premises, and con­ fined him at the local precinct."15 There have also been cases of teachers and administrators being verbally abused, assaulted, and arrested while to pro­ tect students from overzealous security personnel or police officers.</p>

-Under such circumstances, schools begin to take on the obscene and violent contours one associates with maximum security prisons: unannounced locker search­ es, armed police patrolling the corridors, mandatory drug testing, and the ever-pre­ sent phalanx of lock-down security devices such as metal detectors, X-ray machines, surveillance cameras, and other technologies of fear and control.
+<p>Under such circumstances, schools begin to take on the obscene and violent
+contours one associates with maximum security prisons: unannounced locker search­ es, armed police patrolling the corridors, mandatory drug testing, and the ever-pre­ sent phalanx of lock-down security devices such as metal detectors, X-ray machines, surveillance cameras, and other technologies of fear and control.
 Appreciated less for their capacity to be educated than for the threat they pose to adults, students are now treated as if they were inmates, often humiliated, detained, searched, and in some cases arrested.
-Randall Beger is right in suggesting that the new “security cul­ ture in public schools [has] turned them into ‘learning prisons’ where the students unwittingly become ‘guinea pigs’ to test the latest security devices.”16
+Randall Beger is right in suggesting that the new "security cul­ ture in public schools [has] turned them into ‘learning prisons’ where the students unwittingly become ‘guinea pigs’ to test the latest security devices."16</p>

-Poor black and Latino male youth are particularly at risk in this mix of demon­ ic representation and punitive modes of control as they are the primary object of not only racist stereotypes but also a range of disciplinary policies that criminalize their behavior.17 Such youth, increasingly viewed as a burden and dispensable, now bear the brunt of these assaults by being expelled from schools, tried in the criminal justice system as adults, and arrested and jailed at rates that far exceed those of their white counterparts.”
-While black children make up only 15 percent ofthe juvenile population in the United States, they account for 46 percent of those put behind bars and 52 percent of those whose cases end up in adult criminal courts.
+<p>Poor black and Latino male youth are particularly at risk in this mix of demon­
+ic representation and punitive modes of control as they are the primary object of not only racist stereotypes but also a range of disciplinary policies that criminalize their behavior.17 Such youth, increasingly viewed as a burden and dispensable, now bear the brunt of these assaults by being expelled from schools, tried in the criminal justice system as adults, and arrested and jailed at rates that far exceed those of their white counterparts."
+While black children make up only 15 percent ofthe juvenile population in the United States, they account for 46 percent of those put behind bars and 52 percent of those whose cases end up in adult criminal courts.</p>

-Shockingly, in the land of the free and the home of the brave, “[a] or detention cell after a child or youth gets into trouble is the only universally guaranteed child policy in America.”19
+<p>Shockingly, in the land of the free and the home of the brave, "[a] or detention
+cell after a child or youth gets into trouble is the only universally guaranteed child policy in America."19</p>

-Students being miseducated, criminalized, and arrested through a form of penal pedagogy in lock-down schools that resemble prisons is a cruel reminder of the degree to which mainstream politicians and the American public have turned their backs on young people in general and poor minority youth in particular.
+<p>Students being miseducated, criminalized, and arrested through a form of
+penal pedagogy in lock-down schools that resemble prisons is a cruel reminder of the degree to which mainstream politicians and the American public have turned their backs on young people in general and poor minority youth in particular.
 As